 - If its illegal (identity theft, death threats, stalking, harassment) report it to your local police.

-How To Report: If under 18 you can contact the Australian Governments eSafety website https://www.esafety.gov.au and go through the step by step instructions to report cyber bullying or to request help to have material removed from an online platform.
+How To Report: Contact the Australian Governments eSafety website https://www.esafety.gov.au and go through the step by step instructions to report cyber bullying or to request help to have material removed from an online platform.
 Complaint Form Here:

 The Australian Governments eSafety website has an extensive list of social media and online platforms with links to help and reporting https://www.esafety.gov.au/complaints-and-reporting/cyberbullying-complaints/social-media-services-safety-centres